|Walt Scott, Ph.D.

 |Austin Lau, B.S.

 Austin’s hometown is in Alhambra, California – near Los Angeles and in the heart of the San Gabriel Valley.
 He graduated from the University of California, San Diego with his B.S. in Clinical Psychology, receiving departmental and Latin honors.
-He is a second-year student in the WSU Clinical Psychology Ph.D. program and is working toward his M.S.
-Austin’s clinical interests include working with children with autism spectrum disorder and related developmental disabilities.
+He is a third-year student in the WSU Clinical Psychology Ph.D. program and is working toward his M.S.
+Austin’s clinical interests include management strategies for externalizing or internalizing behaviors, and working with children with autism spectrum disorder or affiliated neurodevelopmental disorders.

-Katrina is originally from Calgary, Canada and is currently a third-year student in the WSU Clinical Psychology Ph.D. program.
+Katrina is originally from Calgary, Canada and is currently a fourth-year student in the WSU Clinical Psychology Ph.D. program.
 She received her B.A. in Psychology from the University of Calgary in 2015.
-Katrina primarily woks with children, adolescents, and their parents.
+Katrina primarily works with children, adolescents, and their parents.

 |Alyssa Neumann, M.S., LMHCA